 Charles Lemp killed his dog before taking his own life inside the Lemp Mansion.

 The final son of William Jr lived a normal life far away from the Lemp Mansion.

 He made it known in his will.
 Upon his death all items from the house were to be destroyed.
 Not confirmed, but many believe this was his way to “end the curse”.

 The Atrium room once housed the family’s exotic plants and birds.
 Visitors to the house will still hear song birds in this room.

 A ghost has been seen at the dining room table reading a newspaper.
 At the same time people smell cigar smoke from the main hallway.

 Today a restaurant and Inn, workers have been witness to some interesting experiences.
 Including a waitress coming in early to open.

-She sees a man sitting at one of the tables, his back to her as if looking out a window.
-She was surprised to see something in there that early, but every the dedicated server she called out, “Would you like a cup of coffee?”
+She sees a man sitting at one of the tables, his back to her, staring out the window.
+She was surprised to see someone else in that early.
+The dedicated server called out, “Sir, would you like a cup of coffee?”